Is 2022 going to be the year you finally make the leap to selling on Amazon? If so… welcome to the jungle.

 ASINs, EANs, ISBNs and UPC Codes

 ASIN: Amazon Standard Identification Numbers.
-These are unique blocks of 10 digits which Amazon uses to identify and track sales.
-With the exception of books (which carry the same sequence as an ISBN,) each code ASIN is automatically assigned for each product.
+These are unique blocks of 10 digits used to identify and track sales.
+With the exception of books (which carry the same sequence as an ISBN), each code ASIN is automatically assigned for each product

 Brand identity should ideally be one of the key components of any business.
 But how much are you actually investing in it?